-The term "Ngituong" is counting in Bijagoi.
+The term "Ngituong" is a verb for counting in Bijagoi.

 Ni' = One